guillermooo/sublime-undocs/source/customization/menus.rst

 are different to the other menus in that they provide **contextual information** regarding the selected item(s).
-The selected directories and files, are passed as a list to the specified command in a ``files`` argument.
+The selected directories and files are passed as a list to the specified command in a ``files`` argument.